-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction, having been modernised and upgraded in the past, but some works of maintenance and repair are required.
+Some elements of the property are aging and likely to require attention.